knmax/Elitebook-G7/README.md

-Elitebook-G7
+HP Elitebook G7-Series

-HP Elitebook 840 G7 EFI, OC 0.6.5 working on macOS 11.2
+Tested on: HP Elitebook 840 G7
+Should be working on all G7 Series - maybe Battery needs it's own Patch

+OC 0.6.6 with macOS 11.2

 SPECS: